How to Move to Hawaii

 For moving to Hawaii by air, prices range from just a few hundred dollars for small parcels to over $2,000, depending on which moving company you’re using, where you’re moving from and to, how much you’re shipping, and how quickly you’ll need your items.

-Like it is for international moves, air freight is usually reserved for small parcels of items you’ll need access to before the ocean freight portion of your shipment arrives.
+Like it is with international moving companies, air freight is usually reserved for small parcels of items you’ll need access to before the ocean freight portion of your shipment arrives.

 If you’re moving for work, your company might pay for air freight for computers and other work-related materials that you’ll need to effectively do your full-time job upon arriving in Hawaii.